Use advanced features like plugins, skills, and sub-agents.

 API

-No caps; requires an API key.
-Most expensive way to use Claude Code daily.
+No caps; needs an API key.
+Most expensive day-to-day.

 Workshop · Set up & first conversation